Food Supplement to Control Stress

 According to Wikipedia, the effect of increased and prolonged levels of cortisol weakens the immune system.
 Its effects include decrease bone density, a decrease in muscle tissue, higher blood pressure, lowered immunity and inflammatory responses in the body, slowed wound healing.

 Cortisol can weaken the activity of the immune system.
-Cortisol prevents proliferation of T-cells (T-cells make up part of the immune system) by rendering the interleukin-2 producer T-cells unresponsive to interleukin-1 (IL-1), and unable to produce the T-cell growth factor (IL-2).
+Cortisol prevents the proliferation of T-cells (T-cells make up part of the immune system) by rendering the interleukin-2 producer T-cells unresponsive to interleukin-1 (IL-1), and unable to produce the T-cell growth factor (IL-2).
 [B]

 Cortisol and the stress response have known deleterious effects on the immune system.
 High levels of perceived stress and increases in cortisol have been found to lengthen wound healing time in healthy, male adults.
 Those who had the lowest levels of cortisol the day following a 4 mm punch biopsy had the fastest healing time.
 In dental students, wounds from punch biopsies took an average of 40% longer to heal when performed three days before an examination as opposed to biopsies performed on the same students during summer vacation.
 [A]